 There’s a silver lining if you happen to have a completely busted March Madness bracket already (or if you just don’t care at all about the basketballs), you can make these Sticky Chicken Wings with an addictive Chili Garlic Sauce and they won’t judge you.

 These wings won’t ask why you picked Iowa St. to win over UAB.
 They won’t question why you decided to double down on pajama time this morning instead of going for that jog.

-These wings know that there is sports to watch this weekend and all they want to do is help.
+These sticky chicken wings know that there are games to watch this weekend and all they want to do is help.

 I’ve made a fair amount of chicken wings over the years and all of them have different purposes.
 My low and slow wings are a great entry level wing as they are almost impossible to mess up and require just a few ingredients.
-Meanwhile, my other sticky wings recipe from years ago has a fairly complicated preparation and has a dry rub and a sauce.
-They are good, but not a spur of the moment thing.
+I’ve even tried homemade boneless wings which are a fair amount of work, but pretty delicious!

 These wings have a few more ingredients but are just as easy to make as the low and slow wings.